rage/python-editor/README.md

 ## Setting up the project

 1. Clone the project on GitHub
-2. Go to the project root directory and run `npm ci` & `npm run encode:worker`
+2. Go to the project root directory and run `npm ci`
 3. Go to the `example` directory and run `npm ci`

 ## Running the project

 To run the project in example environment, go to the `example` directory and run `npm start`.

-If you make any changes to the worker, you will always need to run the `encode:worker` command again.

 ## License